 Fannie and John Hertz Foundation Graduate Fellowship Program

 - More information can be found at: http://www.hertzfoundation.org/

 - Eligibility requirements can be found at: http://www.hertzfoundation.org/dx/fellowships/eligibility.aspx

 The Hertz if a very prestigious fellowship offered by a private foundation.
 It is arguably one of the most competitive external fellowships that the OGE administers.
-As it is privately funded, it can be combined with government funded fellowships like the NSF GRFP and the Hertz foundation are actually quite flexible to allow this to happen.
-The goal of the Hertz Foundation is to provide fellowships to the nation’s best and brightest students who also have solid knowledge of and can apply the physical sciences.
+As it is privately funded, it can be combined with government-funded fellowships like the NSF GRFP and the Hertz Foundation are actually quite flexible to allow this to happen.
+The goal of the Hertz Foundation is to provide fellowships to the nation’s best and brightest students who also have a solid knowledge of and can apply the physical sciences.
 The Hertz fellowship also has a very patriotic focus, this is very important in framing the application material.
 Applicants offered the fellowship must make a formal commitment to make his or her “skills available to the United States in times of national emergency”.
 For more details, students should be sure to read over the commitment section on Hertz’s website.

 The actual application is rather standard, but again students should pay attention to showcasing that they are a patriotic American and that they are astute at the application of the physical sciences.
-The unique part of the application process is that it is one of only a few external fellowship opportunities that require a two stage interview process.
+The unique part of the application process is that it is one of only a few external fellowship opportunities that require a two-stage interview process.
 Questions on a variety of topics could be asked during these interviews from your understanding of mathematical equations to moral and ethical issues.
 They vary greatly from person to person.
-As the Hertz Fellowship has a strong focus on the application of the physical sciences, you should be sure to have a basic knowledge in a variety of areas related to physics, chemistry, and mathematics.
+As the Hertz Fellowship has a strong focus on the application of the physical sciences, you should be sure to have basic knowledge in a variety of areas related to physics, chemistry, and mathematics.
 You should also be sure to bring intelligent questions for your interviewers.